 Atomic data

-Rate coefficients (basic data calculated for particular transitions as well as higher level - “effective rates”).
-Effective rates may have more parameters (e.g. ne, initial conditions, assumptions on bundling incl.
-Also parameter-dependent)
+Rate coefficients (basic data calculated for particular transitions depending only on Te as well as higher level - “effective rates” depending on ne as well).
+Effective rates may also have more parameters (e.g. ,resolution level, assumptions on bundling, Te and Ti relation etc.) So, it may dependent on multiple parameters specific for the case at hand, which is also the current practice with ADAS - to produce such datasets with varios resolution by states on request.
 This is largely satisfied by ADAS, mainly ADF11 and ADF15 datasets

+Process resolved data is available from D.Fursa group (own database…) but it is recommended to take the data via CollisionDB.
+This is fundamental cross section data (including differential ones).
+This data may partially be already available in ADAS; if missing, but higher level data is needed the participants of this group are welcome to take the effort to put the data (after reasonable checks) to ADAS.

 Expansion of ADF15 line transitions list available for spectroscopic data comparison with codes.
 The fundamental data may already exist but just needs post-processing.
 There is some ITPA-diagnostics effort to collate desired line lists.
+There may be merit in curating a smaller set of files specifically for AMNS purposes.

 Some dedicated effort must be made to bring the finer data at the individual rate level to the coarser description needed by many codes (effective cooling rates, total radiation emissivity, total particle balance)